mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

 .. py:class:: mitsuba.Texture1f

-    .. py:method:: ``__init__(self, shape, channels, use_accel=True, filter_mode=FilterMode.Linear, wrap_mode=WrapMode.Clamp)
+    .. py:method:: ``__init__(self, shape, channels, use_accel=True, filter_mode=FilterMode.Linear, wrap_mode=WrapMode.Clamp, writable=False, srgb=False)

         Create a new texture with the specified size and channel count

-        On CUDA, this is a slow operation that synchronizes the GPU pipeline, so texture objects should be reused/updated via :py:func:`set_value()` and :py:func:`set_tensor()` as much as possible.
+        On GPU backends, this is a slow operation that synchronizes the pipeline to rewrite the device memory map.
+Therefore, prefer reusing and updating texture objects via :py:func:`set_value()` and :py:func:`set_tensor()` over creating new ones.

-        When ``use_accel`` is set to ``False`` on CUDA mode, the texture will not use hardware acceleration (allocation and evaluation).
-In other modes this argument has no effect.
+        When ``use_accel`` is set to ``False``, GPU backends will emulate the texture API instead of using the hardware texture units.
+In other modes, this argument has no effect.

         The ``filter_mode`` parameter defines the interpolation method to be used in all evaluation routines.
 By default, the texture is linearly interpolated.
 Besides nearest/linear filtering, the implementation also provides a clamped cubic B-spline interpolation scheme in case a higher-order interpolation is needed.
-In CUDA mode, this is done using a series of linear lookups to optimally use the hardware (hence, linear filtering must be enabled to use this feature).
+On the CUDA and Metal backends, this is done using a series of linear lookups to optimally use the hardware (hence, linear filtering must be enabled to use this feature).

         When evaluating the texture outside of its boundaries, the ``wrap_mode`` defines the wrapping method.
 The default behavior is ``drjit.WrapMode.Clamp``, which indefinitely extends the colors on the boundary along each dimension.

+        On the CUDA and Metal backends, hardware texture units resolve the sub-texel position using reduced-precision fixed-point weights (8 fractional bits on CUDA, i.e. 256 steps between texels).
+This does not degrade the stored values or the interpolated quantity, only how finely the fractional position within a texel is resolved.
+Set ``use_accel=False`` to disable the texture units and avoid this approximation at some cost in performance.

+        For 8-bit textures, setting ``srgb`` additionally requests that samples be decoded from sRGB to linear.
+Passing it for a floating-point texture raises an error.
+Channels are grouped into hardware RGBA quads, so within each group of four the first three are decoded and the fourth (alpha) is left linear (e.g. channel 3 is linear for a 6-channel texture).

         Parameter ``shape`` (collections.abc.Sequence[int]):
             *no description available*